A US WeChat ban could hurt many in America, not just China

 That lifeline is now under attack by an executive order from President Donald Trump that could ban the app in the U.S. as early as mid-September, potentially severing vital relationships.

-“It’s the first thing I check in the morning,” Sha Zhu, a Chinese-American in Washington, says of WeChat.
+“It’s the first thing I check in the morning,” Sha Zhu, who is Chinese and lives in Washington, says of WeChat.
 It's how she talks to her mother and old friends from China, which she left in 2008, and how she communicates with her colleagues as a public relations manager for a Chinese-owned consulting company.
 It's where she stores Chinese currency in her virtual wallet.

 Most important, it's where she keeps videos and audio clips of her father, who died four years ago.

-Note: This story was first published on Aug.
-19, 2020.
-It was updated on Aug.
-21, 2020, to correct a reference to Sha Zhu.
-She is Chinese and lives in the U.S., but is not Chinese-American.